How to apply for a licence

-Entities wishing to apply for a South Australian licence should read Advisory Bulletin No 4/8 which outlines the procedure for the issuing of licences.
+Entities wishing to apply for a South Australian electricity licence should read Advisory Bulletin which outlines the procedure for the issuing of licences.
 To apply, entities must complete and submit a separate application form (refer below), for each type of licence that is being sought from the Commission.

-For information on the fees applicable to your licence refer to licence fees.
+For information on the fees applicable to the licence refer to licence fees.

 Retail licence application forms

 Generation licence application forms